Updated: Jan 4

-There are free websites that help you assess your personality type and interests, to find out what type of role or company would be best suited for you.
+There are free websites that help you assess your personality type and interests, so you can find out what type of role or company would be best suited for you.

 Check out this blog article from The Balance Careers which lists some of them.
 The exercise of assessing your skills and interests is one of the central tasks of career coaching.

 Make sure you look highly employable on paper and online.
 Spend time making sure your CV and LinkedIn profile authentically sell you as a candidate.

 There are many industries that are growing despite Covid-19.
 Sifted.eu is a fantastic resource that gives you daily indicators of which companies and industries are thriving.